stevgarcia/databricks-Free-edition/lakeflows/README.md

 Welcome to the ##lakeFlow Jobs##

-This project creates a dataflow job, where two task are connected, the first task Selects with SQL the name of multiple files and with the use of parameters the second one, gets the names with the use of widgets and then using Pyspark writes the data over a volume as a sink.
+This project creates a dataflow job, where two task are connected, the first task Selects with SQL the name of multiple files and with the use of parameters the second one, gets the names with the use of widgets and then using Pyspark writes the data in delta format in a volume as a sink.

 <img width="823" height="275" alt="image" src="https://github.com/user-attachments/assets/033e04ad-7ec0-44f6-84e9-6a04cf8c9e59" />